It's hard to put a price on good financial advice. Accurate, objective, timely guidance can make you thousands of dollars and prevent costly mistakes.

 3. When should I begin receiving Social Security benefits?

 There's no one right answer to this question -- you just want to make sure your advisor knows the rules.
 You have a "full retirement age" (FRA), the age at which you'll receive your full Social Security benefit.
 For example, the FRA for people born in 1941 is 65 and eight months.
 The FRA gradually moves up to age 67 for people born in 1960 or later.
 You can begin receiving Social Security before then -- as early as age 62 -- but then your benefit will be reduced permanently.
-And if you take the benefit early, but continue working, you'll have to give back one dollar in benefits for every two dollars earned from work above an exempted amount ($12,480 in 2006).
+And if you take the benefit early, but continue working, you'll have to give back $1 in benefits for every $2 earned from work above an exempted amount ($12,960 in 2007).

 This should be a pretty easy one for an advisor to answer.
 If your advisor can't give you a convincing explanation, you know you haven't found the advisor for you.